3.5.3 Base Material Repair, Edge Transplant Method

 If needed, scrape off any excess epoxy using the knife or scraper.

-If needed, apply additional thin coating to seal any scrapped areas.
+Note: If needed, apply an additional thin coating to seal any scraped areas.

-Saw or mill off excess base material and file flush with existing edge.
+Saw or mill off excess base material and file flush with the existing edge.
 (See Figure 5)

 Clean the area.